techworkersco/twc-site-nl/content/posts/manifesto-responsible-agentic-coding/index.en.md

 ---
 title: "A Manifesto for Responsible Agentic Coding"
-summary: "Should you boycot generative AI?
+summary: "Should you boycott generative AI?
 But what if your hyped-up boss starts pressuring you?
 Worry not, there’s a middle ground.
 A tech worker shares their manifesto for responsible agentic AI coding."
 showSummary: true
 author:
 date: 2026-08-25T07:00:00+02:00